Hank-IT/betterprotect-api/readme.md

 Please open an Issue before you start building your feature: <a href="https://github.com/MrCrankHank/Betterprotect/issues">Issues</a>

 ## Security
-If you find a security related issue, please contact me on the email address above.
+If you find a security related issue, please contact me on the email address below.
 All security problems will be addressed as fast as possible.

 ## License